Chagres National Park

-The Chagres National Park is a nature park and protected area created in 1986 located between the Province of Panama and Colon, in the Eastern sector of the Panama Canal with a total surface area of 129000 ha.
+Chagres National Park is a nature park and protected area created in 1986 located in the Panamá and Colón provinces, in the Eastern sector of the Panama Canal with a total surface area of 129000 ha.

+The park extends across the Chagres Highlands, a group of low mountains drained by the headwaters of the Chagres River.
+The southern portion of the highlands is known as the Serranía Piedras-Pacora, and forms a portion of the Continental Divide of the Americas.

+The park adjoins Portobelo National Park on the northwest, and Narganá Wilderness Area on the east.

+Environment

 The park contains tropical rain forests and a set of rivers which provide sufficient water to guarantee the operation of the Gatun Lake, main lake of the Panama Canal: the Chagres River and the Gatun River.
 The highest point of the park is Cerro Jefe, at 1,007 m above sea level.
 It is considered a Key Biodiversity Area of international significance.
+It has been designated an Important Bird Area (IBA) by BirdLife International.

+The frog Ectopoglossus isthminus is nearly endemic to the national park.